lsst-ts/LOVE-manager/docsrc/source/modules/how_to_use_it.rst

 Telemetry or Event messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Specifying the variables necessary to subscribe a to a group in a JSON message, as follows:
+Specifying the data and the group where the message should be sent in a JSON message.
+Consumer that receive these type of messages from their clients will forward them to the corresponding group.
+If consumers receive the message from the Channel Layer, then they will forward it to their clients.
+They are defined as follows:

 .. code-block:: json